 There are several reasons why routine cleaning is necessary.
-The main reason is because it ensures optimal performance.
+The main reason is that it ensures optimal performance.

 How Often Is Cleaning Necessary

 When it comes to determining how often a hair clipper needs to be cleaned, it really depends on the manufacturer.
 While some companies will recommend cleaning after each use, others will recommend weekly cleanings.

 This is why it is crucial to take the time to read the instruction manual included with the clipper before the first use.
 The cleaning instructions should not be that difficult to find.